truca/RNSession/README.md

 toastPosition: { 'top' | 'bottom' } select the position of the toasts (default is 'bottom')
 toastText: button text for the toats (default is 'Ok')
 language: object with translations for the toast messages.
 Below you can find the attributes of the object for each of the messages for the toasts and the situation where those messages appear. you can translate all of the messages, some or none. the messages that are not translated will use the firebase default message in english.
 Example: { 'auth/empty-email': "You have to provide an email" }

+Contributions

+1.- I used the Toasts from native-base because they were easy to set-up, but they opinionate the project a lot. i would like to use less opinionated Toast.

+2.- Tests

 Messages to translate